asjadnaqvi/DiD/docs/code/06_did_multiplegt.md

 did_multiplegt Y id t D, robust_dynamic cluster(id) breps(20)
 ```

-and it returns nothing [WHY?, CHECK].
+and it returns nothing...
+[WHY?, CHECK]

 Let's try an event study option with 10 leads (refereed to as placebos in the model) and 10 lags: